 A range of instruments can be used to measure the physical and chemical properties of the chamber air, as shown in Table 1.
 The table is separated into two parts, displaying the core instrumentation which are permanently fixed at the chamber as well as the additional instrumentation which can be coupled to the chamber and used on demand.
-All the instruments sampl from a number of ports in the manifolds, equipped with stainless steel or PTFE tubing extending to the middle of the chamber.
+All the instruments sampling from a number of ports in the manifolds, equipped with stainless steel or PTFE tubing extending to the middle of the chamber.

-NO and NO_2 are measured using a NO_x Thermo 42i chemiluminescence analyzer.
-O_3 is measured by an Thermo 49C analyser.
-Both NO_x and O_3 analysers are regularly calibrated using certified cylinders and an ozone calibrator, respectively.
+NO and NO2 are measured using a NO_x Thermo 42i chemiluminescence analyzer.
+O3 is measured by an Thermo 49C analyser.
+Both NO_x and O3 analysers are regularly calibrated using certified cylinders and an ozone calibrator, respectively.
 Water-based condensation particle counters (wCPC; model 3785 and 3786) have been selected as core instrumentation operating in the chamber room to avoid the interference of the volatile working fluid (e.g., butanol), usually found on other CPC units, to diffuse into the chamber.
 A wCPC is being used to measure the total particle number concentration in the chamber and the other is coupled to a differential mobility analyser (DMA, Brechtel Inc) as part of a custom-built differential mobility particle sizer (DMPS) system to measure particle size distributions in the 40-600 nm range.
-The DMA uses filtered chamber air as sheath flow to maintain the gas-particle equilibrium during the measurements.
+The DMA has been built in such a way, so it uses filtered chamber air as sheath flow to maintain the gas-particle equilibrium during the measurements.

-The chamber is equipped with a removable 47mm filter holder which is located at the flushing line of the chamber (see Fig. 1) that can be loaded with the desired substrate and enable the sampling of the whole chamber contents at the end of each experiment at high flow rate (3m3 min-1).
+The chamber is equipped with a 47mm filter holder which is located at the flushing line of the chamber (see Fig. 1), enabling the sampling of the whole chamber contents at the end of each experiment at high flow rate $(3m^3 min^{-1})$ onto the desired substrate.
 In such a way, adequate amounts of particulate mass can be collected for subsequent off-line analysis.

-260 A selection of additional instrumentation that are shared within the Centre for Atmospheric Sciences (CAS) group at the University of Manchester, are potentially available to be used on demand.
+A selection of additional instrumentation able to measure gas and particle phase composition and properties are available to be used on demand.
 Briefly, oxygenated VOCs are measured using a high-resolution time-of-flight chemical ionisation mass spectrometer (CIMS; Aerodyne/Tofware) using iodide as a reagent ion.
-Non-refractory PM1 composition is measured using a high-resolution time-of-flight aerosol mass spectrometer (HR-AMS; Aerodyne) while oxygenated particulate organic composition is measured using the filter inlet for gases and aerosols 265 (FIGAERO) when coupled to CIMS.
-Total organic and elemental carbon concentrations are measured using a semicontinuous carbon aerosol analyser (OC/EC; Sunset Laboratory; Model 4).
-Selection of particles based on their mass, or their aerodynamic size can be achieved using a centrifugal particle mass analyser (Cambustion) and an aerodynamic aerosol classifier (Cambustion), respectively.
-Particle hygroscopicity and volatility are measured by custom-built hygroscopicity tandem differential mobility analyser (HTDMA) and thermal denuder (TD), respectively, while cloud condensation nuclei 270 (CCN) activity is measured by a CCN counter (Droplet measurement Technologies).
+Non-refractory PM1 composition is measured using a high-resolution time-of-flight aerosol mass spectrometer (HR-AMS; Aerodyne) while oxygenated particulate organic elemental carbon concentrations are measured using a semi-continuous carbon aerosol analyser (OC/EC; Sunset Laboratory; Model 4).
+Selection of particles based on their mass, or their aerodynamic size can be achieved using a centrifugal particle mass analyser (Combustion) and an aerodynamic aerosol classifier (Combustion), respectively.
+Particle hygroscopicity and volatility are measured by custom-built hygroscopicity tandem differential mobility analyser (HTDMA) and thermal denuder (TD), respectively, while cloud condensation nuclei (CCN) activity is measured by a CCN counter (Droplet measurement Tech).
 Black carbon concentration and properties can be measured by a three-wavelength photoacoustic spectrometer and single particle soot photometer (Droplet measurement Tech).